Kabuki, nohgaku (noh and kyogen), and bunraku puppet theater make up the essential forms of Japanese theatrical entertainment

 There are five categories of noh play, featuring gods, warriors, beautiful women, miscellaneous beings and demons.
 Traditionally, a full day's Noh program would start with the ritual Okina-Sanbaso tale, followed by a play from each of the categories with a kyogen performance between each play.

-Noh performances are typically very long, although abbreviated versions are often staged outdoors in country towns during the summer months.
+Noh performances are typically very long, and are sometimes staged outdoors during the summer months.
 Tokyo's National Noh Theater and similar institutions in Nagoya and Osaka put on regular performances, a number of which include translations, while different noh schools have their own permanent venues, including in Kyoto and Nara.
 Similarly, prefectural and municipal theaters put on performances across the country, although few will provide interpretation facilities for non-Japanese speakers.

 Other performing arts